cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 use a different AES key for every client, which in the ideal cipher model leads to better concrete security {{GKWWY20}}.

-We stress that, as PrgFixedKeyAes128 has been shown to be differentiable from a random oracle {{GKWWY20}}, it is NOT RECOMMENDED to use it anywhere else besides IdpfPoplar.
+We note that for robustness, the analysis of {{DPRS23}} still assumes a random oracle to make the Idpf *extractable*.
+While PrgFixedKeyAes128 has been shown to be differentiable from a random oracle {{GKWWY20}}, there are no known attacks exploiting this difference.
+We also stress that beven if the Idpf is not extractable, the Poplar1 guarantees that every client can contribute to at most one prefix among the ones being evaluated by the helpers.

 > OPEN ISSUE: We may want to drop the common interface for PRGs and random
 > oracles.
 See issue #159.